rs-delve/rs-delve.github.io/_people/ines-hassan.md

 twitter: drineshassan1
 ---

-Dr Hassan is studyig the MSc in Global Health in Edinburgh following an industrial career in the pharmaceutical industry.
+Dr Hassan is studying the MSc in Global Health in Edinburgh following an industrial career in the pharmaceutical industry.